Practice Types

 • Narrative Exposure Therapy, developed by Maggie Schauer, Frank Neuner, and Thomas Elbert.
 This treatment helps individuals establish a coherent life narrative in which to contextualize traumatic experiences.
 It is known for its use in group treatment with refugees.

-• Narrative Medicine, Rita Charon - uses close reading skills developed through analyzing literature and other creative texts, while developing listening skills.
-The practice method of attention, representation and affiliation promotes “narrative competence,” which is used to improve and deepen intrapersonal and interpersonal understanding and communication.
+• Narrative Medicine, Rita Charon - uses close reading and close listening skills developed through analyzing literature and other creative texts.
+A practice method of attention, representation and affiliation promotes “narrative competence,” which is used to improve and deepen intrapersonal and interpersonal understanding and communication.
+May be used in both clinical and alternate use settings for collaborative, team and individual personal and project skills improvement, as well as to help improve symptoms caused by burnout.

-• Narrative Primary Care, John Launer - provides both a theoretical framework and practical skills for dealing with individual consultations, family work, clinical supervision and teamwork.
-Offers a comprehensive approach to the whole range of work in primary care.
+• Narrative Primary Care, John Launer - provides a theoretical framework and practical skills for dealing with individual reflection, family consultation, team development and facilitation.
+Conversations Inviting Change (CIC) "is based on narrative studies, communication theory and systems thinking." https://www.conversationsinvitingchange.com/ and provides a comprehensive approach to a primary health care, sports coaching and throughout a range of industries.

-• Narrative Therapy Psychological Counseling Method Modalities, Michael White founder, along with David Epston - seeks collaborative positioning of patient with the therapist; tracing the history of the problem, exploring the effects of the problem, situating the problem in context, externalizing, deconstructing, and enabling the patient to reauthor more postive perspectives condusive to generating improved outcomes.
+• Narrative Therapy Psychological Counseling Method Modalities, Michael White founder, along with David Epston - seeks collaborative positioning of patient with the therapist; tracing the history of the problem, exploring the effects of the problem, situating the problem in context, externalizing, deconstructing, and enabling the patient to reauthor more positive perspectives conducive to generating improved outcomes.

 • Relationship-Centered Care, RM Frankel, Penny Williamson, Andy Suckman – founded on 4 principles: Personhood of participant, importance of affect and emotion, all relationships occur in the context of reciprocal influence, and that the formation of relationships are morally valuable.